The ideal week for Larks, Owls, and Third Birds

 Match tasks to your energy

-According to Daniel Pink, author of When, "Timing isn't everything, but it's a big thing."
+According to Daniel Pink, author of When, "timing isn't everything, but it's a big thing."

 According to his research, the time of day you choose to do a task accounts for 20% of the variance in performance.
 All else being equal, you’ll perform 20% worse on a task during your trough than you will during your peak.